Skip to content

 That’s a shame because the current Focus is the best yet, and a great car in many areas.
 It has a simple-to-use and well-equipped interior, spacious rear seats and a good sized boot.
 It’s comfortable and quiet, and still has some of the driving sparkle that modern Fords have been known for.
 It’s roomier than the Puma and easier to park than the Kuga.
 And, while it doesn’t have bucketloads of kerb appeal, the Focus offers such a variety of trim levels that there’s something to suit every buyer – whether you want crossover ruggedness, luxury features or racetrack-ready performance.

 You’ll find pre-facelift and post-facelift Focus models on sale at Motorpoint.
 Differences between them are ultimately quite small, but you’ll notice that the newest cars have slimmer, pointier headlights and that the Ford badge has grown and now sits on the grille rather than above it.
-The tail-lights have a tweaked design.
+The changes are much more noticeable inside, where the Focus gains a cinema-sized screen on the dashboard.

 Interior and technology